walmartlabs/lacinia/README.md

   executed data structure based on the query.
 - A query parser.
 Given a compliant GraphQL query, yield a Clojure data structure.
 - A query validator.
-- A built-in query execution engine (using a naive serial execution path).
+- A built-in query execution engine, with asynchronous execution support.
   Given a query and a schema, traverse the query and return a data structure.
 This data structure will typically be serialized to JSON and returned.
-This engine implements a protocol -- because this library is backend agnostic, you're free to implement your own and optimize for your use-case.

 Core philosophies:
 - Data, not macros.
 Schemas are data and you can manipulate them as such.